Mária Temesi

-Mária Temesi ([ˈˈma:riɒ tɛmɛʃi]; born 29 July 1957) is a Hungarian operatic soprano, university (full) professor, the head of Voice Department at the Faculty of Music at the University of Szeged.
+Mária Temesi ([ˈˈma:riɒ tɛmɛʃi]; born 29 July 1957) is a Hungarian operatic soprano, university (full) professor, and the head of the voice department at the faculty of music at the University of Szeged.

 Biography and career

-She was born on 29 July 1957 in Szeged, Hungary.
+Temesi was born on 29 July 1957 in Szeged, Hungary.
 Her birth name was Mária Tóth.

 Before her graduation she won the 4th prize at the International Maria Callas Grand Prix in Athens in 1979.

 She took BA degree in music and piano teaching at the Franz Liszt College of Music at the Conservatory of Szeged in 1979 and M.A. degree in opera studies and in education in 1981 at the Franz Liszt Academy of Music, Budapest.

 After her graduation she became the member of the Hungarian State Opera House in 1981.

-She won the 1st prize at the Luciano Pavarotti International Voice Competition in Philadelphia in 1985.
+Temesi won the 1st prize at the Luciano Pavarotti International Voice Competition in Philadelphia in 1985.

-She was appointed to the head of the department of the Voice Department as associate professor (docent, reader), and she has been acting as the chairman from 1997.
+Temesi was appointed to the head of the department of the voice department as associate professor (docent, reader), and has been acting as the chairman from 1997.

 She was awarded Doctor of Liberal Arts (D.L.A.) degree in 2003 and then he received the title of university (full) professor.

 She is a notable and respected artist both in Hungary and around the world and developed significant artistic and professional relationships.

 She has been one of the founders of the József Simándy International Singing Competition from 1998.